 9. In what ways are you a leader within your school?

 One year we got a new principal, and he set up interviews with staff members during the summer to get a feel for everything.
 One of the questions he asked each person was, “If the principal was suddenly gone for some reason, who are 3 people in the school who you could rely on to keep things running smoothly?”
 I was flattered that quite a few folks mentioned me, so I made it my goal that everyone would mention the school librarian in answer to that question!
 By keeping that broad concept in mind I was able to see more possibilities for involvement, rather than just listing disparate things I wanted to accomplish.

 10. What are some of the ways you raise money and/or resources for your library?

 I’m fortunate that my district supports the library program with substantial funds for books and online resources, so I don’t have to, as so many do, weasel money from a principal or try to raise funds on my own.
 I am adamant, however, about one way a librarian NOT raise money: with fines for overdue books.
 Fines don’t work.
 Kids who are well-off don’t care about the paltry amount and poorer kids are stressed out trying to pay a fine and still have money for lunch (or dinner on their way home), and basically it just makes a lot more work for the librarian, especially if there’s a whole class trying to check out books in the last 10 minutes of the period!
 I mean really, it’s just a darn book and there’s plenty more on the shelves—a child and their feelings are a lot more important than a fine (or even a lost $15 book)!
 There are much more effective ways to tease kids into getting overdue books back.

-The library student appreciated my input, and I hope some of you out there do also.
+The library student appreciated my input, as did others who read my comment on the listserv, so I hope some of you out there also find these ideas helpful.
 Happy advocating!